ahmedyraw/Git_Course/README.md

 ex: ```git clone https://github.com/example/Git_Course.git```

 ## Add And Reset And Commit & Explain Progress
+After you finish your Working Directory all it's content will be untracked you can check it by:
 ### git status
 syntax: ```git status```<br/>
 ouput example: